Felienne/LiveSpreadsheets/paper.md

 # Related Work

-Related work for this paper comes in different categories, that we will summarize in this section.
+Copy-paste tracking is a simple technique that is inspired by similar concepts in domains as diverse as term rewriting, hypertext, clone detection, prototypical inheritance , and view maintenance.
+Below we briefly summarize representative related work in those areas.

-- *Origin tracking*: Copy-paste tracking is directly inspired by *origin tracking* [@VanDeursenKT93].
+*Origin tracking*: Copy-paste tracking is directly inspired by *origin tracking* [@VanDeursenKT93].
 In general, origin tracking tries establish a relation between the input and ouput of some computational process, such as a compiler, or program transformation.
 Origin tracking, however, has numerous other applications in visualization, debugging, and traceability.
 An application most similar to our work is presented in [@InostrozaVdSE], where origin tracking is used to implement editable regions on generated code.

-- *Transclusion*:  Ted Nelson's concept of _transclusion_ [@Nelson65] is a form of "reference by inclusion" where transcluded data is presented through a "live" view: whenever the transcluded content is updated, the views are updated as well.
+*Transclusion*:  Ted Nelson's concept of _transclusion_ [@Nelson65] is a form of "reference by inclusion" where transcluded data is presented through a "live" view: whenever the transcluded content is updated, the views are updated as well.
 Our origin relation provides a similar hyperlinking between cells.
 But unlike in the case of transclusion, the relation is bidirectional: changes to the original are propagated forward, but changes to copies (references) are also propagated backwards (and then forwards again).

-- *Clone tracking* in software: Godfrey and Tu [@Godf2002] proposed a method called _origin analysis_ which is a related to both clone detection and the above described origin tracking, but aims at deciding if a program entity was newly introduced or whether it if it should more accurately be viewed as a renamed, moved, or otherwise changed version of an previously existing entity.
+*Clone tracking* in software: Godfrey and Tu [@Godf2002] proposed a method called _origin analysis_ which is a related to both clone detection and the above described origin tracking, but aims at deciding if a program entity was newly introduced or whether it if it should more accurately be viewed as a renamed, moved, or otherwise changed version of an previously existing entity.
 This laid the ground for a tool called _CloneTracker_ that "can automatically track clones as the code evolves, notify developers of modifications to clone regions, and support simultaneous editing of clone regions." [@Dual2007].

-- *Prototype-based inheritance*: Lieberman introduced prototypes to implement shared behavior in object-oriented programming.
+*Prototype-based inheritance*: Lieberman introduced prototypes to implement shared behavior in object-oriented programming.
 In proto-type-based languages, objects are created by cloning and existing object.
 The cloned object then inherits features (methods, slots) from its prototype.
 Prototype-based inheritance contributed to the direct manipulation model of interaction [@Malo95].
 The parent relation between objects is similar to our origin relation.
 However, we are not aware of any related work using this relation to propagate changes to clones back to their parents.

+*Bidirectional transformation*: one way to look at copy-paste tracking is to see copies as views on the original formula similar to views in database systems.
+In particular, the copies are *updateable* views [@bancilhon1981update].
+Different manifestations of the view update problem have received considerable attention recently in the context of *lenses* [@Lenses]  and bidirectional transformation [@BX].
+In the context of user interfaces these concepts were pioneered by Meertens under the header of "constraint maintenance" [@Meertens].
+In a certain sense, copy-paste tracking supports a very basic class of constraint maintenance where clones are simply synchronized to be equal.

 # Conclusion